- 26 Sep 2023

-- You can join a Unique Meeting via an app (Dialpad, Google, or Outlook) by clicking on the meeting URL.
+- Join via an app (Dialpad, Google, or Outlook) by clicking on the meeting URL

-- You can also dial into the meeting using the phone number and pin provided in the invite.
+- Dial into the meeting using the phone number and pin provided in the invite

 After you’ve changed the setting in Dialpad Meetings, you can use the Unique Meeting function from the following third-party apps: